-For R&D expenditure incurred on or after 1 April 2013 and before 1 April 2016 a company can elect to receive the new R&D Expenditure Credits (RDECs) instead of the traditional super deduction relief.
+For qualifying expenditure incurred on or after 1 April 2016 the old “super deduction” Large Company scheme has been replaced by the R&D Expenditure Credit (RDEC) scheme.
 As this will be accounted for “above the line”, as a reduction in profit before taxation, this is often referred to as the above the line tax credit.

 We have extensive experience of assisting companies to identify those activities and associated costs that could be included in a claim giving an uplifted tax deductions or a repayment of cash.

 Leading our specialism in this area, John Moore has specialised in assisting companies to optimise their claims for R&D tax credits since the inception of the relief in 2000.
 He has published numerous articles in the taxation press and on the web and lectured on this specialised area of the tax regime.
 He is a member of HMRC’s R&D Consultative committee helping to ensure that the relief is targeted effectively.
 John was previously a Director in, and a founding member of, the ground breaking specialist R&D tax Services team at Deloitte.